 It’s also a great way to bond with your bearded dragon to feel comfortable around you.

-By having your pet associate your scent with positive experiences such as bathing, you build its affection towards you.
+Having your pet associate your scent with positive experiences such as bathing builds its affection towards you.

-Just in case you’re new to keeping these reptiles we have a guide on bathing bearded dragons to help you out and the basics steps below.
+If you’re new to keeping these reptiles, we have a guide on bathing bearded dragons to help you out and the basics steps below.